-- Leaves in various sizes from long to short and fat to skinny
+- Leaves in various sizes from long to short and thin to wide

-Roll your poster board into a cone shape and decide the thickness and length.
+Roll the poster board into a cone shape and decide the thickness and length.
 Hot glue the outer flap edge to the cone.

 Think of this like a puzzle, placing leaves in between each other to fill the gaps.
 About halfway up the cone, I used long thin leaves, placing them really close together.